Blog

 Backpackers

-Even a budget place should feel curated – travelers don’t return to “cheap,” they return to “memorable.”
-And if you’re listed on OTAs or hostel platforms, keep availability current – this segment often books last minute.
+If you're listed on OTAs or hostel platforms, keep availability current – this segment books last-minute and cancels rarely.

 People at a reception desk in a cozy setting, with one person wearing a backpack and engaging in conversation with the staff.

-Luxury travelers pay more and expect more in return.
-With high rates come high expectations around consistency, personalization, and the feeling of being genuinely looked after with thoughtful, human attention.
+Luxury travelers are guests willing to pay premium rates in exchange for elevated service, experience and personalization.
+With high rates come high expectations – consistency, personalization and the feeling of being genuinely looked after.

-They are not simply booking a room; they’re investing their most limited resource: their time and they want it to feel well spent.
-Many plan well in advance, expect smooth handovers between booking and arrival, and rely on subtle signals of quality to decide whether the stay was worth it.
+The larger part is investing their most limited resource, time, in a stay that delivers on its promise.
+Many plan well in advance, expect smooth handovers between booking and arrival and rely on subtle signals of quality to judge whether the stay was worth it.

 • Tailored, proactive and discreet service that remembers details across visits